jfiander/usps-flags/README.md

 - `outfile` is required, and specifies where to save the file.
 - `trim` specifies whether to trim blank space from around the image.
 (This is ideal for generating insignia.)

-## Building
+## Constructing

-You can also build individual flags using the following DSL:
+You can also construct individual flags using the following syntax:

 ```ruby
 f = USPSFlags.new do